Back to home

 The real signal is who has already taken paid electronics work.

-The thing that breaks discovery is hidden deal history.
-Follower count tells you almost nothing about who will say yes.
+The thing that breaks discovery is hidden deal history, and follower count tells you almost nothing about who will say yes.

 The four electronics creator archetypes worth pitching

-What decides the pick is fit and deal history.
-Reach matters far less.
+What decides the pick is fit and deal history, and reach matters far less.

 What a real electronics creator deal costs